legendary-bro/Better-Pokecord/README.md

 #### End

 Will suspend hotkey assignments until end is pressed again.
 (Ctrl+End will not close the script, etc.) Again, can also be done in the tray menu.
 This hotkey is always assigned no matter the active window.
 This hotkey cannot be suspended.

-### 2.4 Checking statistics

-#### Alt+s

-This will display a message box containing the total amount of messages the script has sent, how many Pokemon it has caught etc.

 ## 3.0 POKEMON INVENTORY